ITW

 Illinois Tool Works Inc. Industrials - Machinery Investor Relations →

 ITW is a Dividend Aristocrat, having increased its dividend for 25 or more consecutive years.
-The current yield is 250.00%.
 The company has been aggressively buying back shares, reducing its share count by 5.4% over the past three years.

 Free cash flow has been volatile over the past several years, making the quality of earnings harder to assess.